 Once again, shoot for a total of no more than 12 minutes which means 8-10 sets at the most.
 Once you reach that level (you should start at 5-6), increase the intensity by using more weight or a harder carry.
 The key thing for Type 1A is not so much the speed, but the weight.
 They should go as heavy as they can for that 10-12s of effort.

 Long duration steady-state cardio

-If you want to have a Type 1A give up training and pick up knitting, have him do 60 minutes of steady state cardio!
-It’s not that they can’t do it, they actually have a pretty good cardiovascular system, it’s that long repetitive work of a low neurological demand is mind numbingly boring for them.
+If you want to have a Type 1A give up training and pick up knitting, have him do 60 minutes of steady-state cardio!
+It’s not that they can’t do it, they actually have a pretty good cardiovascular system, it’s that long repetitive work of low neurological demand is mind-numbingly boring for them.
 They will actually feel like they are dying from the inside when doing long and slow cardio!
 Not the best thing if you want them to stay motivated.

 A training program based on very short rest intervals and high reps like German Body Composition training, Circuit training or even CrossFit would also be bad ideas for this neurotype.

 Type 1B are normally very good athletes: high skill level, fast, explosive, strong.
 They can actually build a decent base of aerobic capacity (although it will rarely be their strength), but one of their main issues is their tolerance for lactic acid.
 Of all the Neurotypes, they have the least tolerance for it and take the biggest recovery hit from training in a lactate state.